-Lonza ‘scaling up’ promising Covid-19 vaccine process
+Lonza ‘scaling up’ Moderna's promising Covid-19 vaccine process

 “The results are excellent.
 We understand the technology and the manufacturing process.
 We now hope that phases two and three go well,” he says.

-The trial data were limited with only a small number of participants, but the vaccine generated an immune response.
+The trial data were limited with only a small number of participants and some vaccine experts interviewed by health news site STATnewsexternal link say that based on the information available it is difficult to know how impressive the results are.
+But the vaccine did generate some immune response.

 That’s good news for both Moderna and Lonza, since the established Swiss pharma and chemicals company signed a 10-year dealexternal link with the US biotech firm to help manufacture the new mRNA vaccine technology.
 Lonza answers a key question hovering over the smaller Moderna, which is how to produce enough vaccine to meet global demand, if the therapy proves effective.